Blushed makeup look for all of us blush-lovers.

 Have I ever told you I love blush?
 Just kidding, I know I have.

-I know wearing blush on your eyes might sound intimidating, but just look how nice it looks!
+Wearing blush on your eyes might sound intimidating, but just look how nice it looks!
 And it’s so easy to achieve.
 Keep on reading for step by step photos and instructions.

 Blushed makeup look tutorial